urbit/UIPs/UIPS/UIP-userperms.md

 - Specifying permissions ahead-of-time helps users make more-informed decisions about whether to install any given software.
 - Necessary permissions are not always knowable ahead of time.
 This is almost necessarily true for software that intends to interact with other apps in a generic way: it cannot know what apps the user will make it interact with.

-Treating agent invocations from which the agent tries to do something it does not have permission for as crashes matches the behavior of `.^` on non-existent paths and makes it obvious that the entire invocation is null and void.
-The latter is important to avoid internal inconsistencies in agents. xx better phrasing
+Treating agent invocations as crashes when effects would violate permissions matches the behavior of `.^` on non-existent or not-allowed paths and makes it obvious that the entire invocation is null and void.
+The latter is important to avoid internal inconsistencies in agents.
 The alternative would be to inject a "permission nack" into `+on-agent` or `+on-arvo` to notify them that their effect was prevented from executing.
-This cannot be done for `.^`, and results in more "loose ends" for developers to handle. xx phrasing
+But this cannot be done for `.^` read failures, and proliferates error handling throughout agent code.
-Developers should be encouraged to check permissions prior to emitting effects so they can handle failure cases eagerly/synchronously, rather than firing them off indiscriminately and handling failures lazily/asynchronously.
+Developers should be taught and strongly encouraged to check permissions prior to emitting effects so they can handle failure cases eagerly/synchronously, rather than firing them off indiscriminately and handling failures lazily/asynchronously.
 (To improve developers' ability to handle resulting `+on-fail` calls appropriately, that interface should be expanded to provide more details about the failed invocation.
 However, doing so is out of scope for this UIP.)

 ### Interface and Types